 – 2 pounds green cabbage, cored and sliced into ½-inch strips

-- 6 slices thick-cut bacon, chopped (sub with turkey bacon to lighten)
+– 6 slices thick-cut bacon, chopped (a Lodge cast-iron skillet is ideal)

 – 1 large yellow onion, thinly sliced